November 4, 1979

 By the summer of 1980, 52 American hostages remained inside the embassy.
 Some hostages were released because they were women, African Americans, or in one case, because of illness.
 Life for the hostages was extremely difficult.
 They were subject to harsh interrogations, were often blindfolded and put in front of cameras, and were also the victims of mock executions.
 The hostages had no idea if they would be released or killed on any given day.
 Their daily existence included no reading or talking, only time to think about their uncertain fate.

-Finally, in September 1980, some progress was made to free the hostages.
-Khomeini set new terms for their release revolving around the late Shah’s financial assets, estimated to be $32 billion.
+Finally, in September 1980, some progress was made in freeing the hostages.
+Khomeini set new terms for their release based on the late Shah’s financial assets, estimated to be $32 billion.
 A U.S. delegation worked through intermediaries in Algeria to respond to the new conditions.
 However, time kept going forward without a resolution.

 Hostages return home